 - The Compute task(s) should only have scalars, array, streams or stream of blocks arguments.

-- Ensure that all three tasks (specified as functions) can be executed in overlapped fashion (enables task-level parallelism by the compiler).
+- Ensure that all these tasks (specified as functions) can be executed in overlapped fashion (enables task-level parallelism by the compiler).

 - Compute tasks can be further split up into smaller compute tasks which may contain further optimizations such as pipelining.
 The same rules as LCS apply for these smaller compute functions as well.

-- Always use local memory to pass data to/from the Compute task.
+- Always use local memory to pass data to/from the Compute tasks.